common name: mahogany shoot borer

 Mahogany shoot borers attack new shoots and are seldom seen attacking hardened-off shoots.
 In southern Florida, where the flush of new growth of West Indies mahogany takes place from April to June (Howard and Solis 1989), mahogany shoot borers attack shoots from early spring to mid-summer, with pronounced peaks in May (Howard 1991).
-In the tropics, mahogany shoot borers are active all year (Taveras et al. 2004b), with high shoot borer activity typically occurring with growth flushes of mahoganies subsequent to periods of high rainfall.
-Population increases in spring have been observed in some studies in the tropics, i.e., at the beginning of the rainy season (Roovers 1971, Bauer 1987).
+In the tropics, mahogany shoot borers are active all year (Taveras et al. 2004b), with high levels of shoot borer activity typically coinciding with growth flushes of mahoganies due to periods of heavy rainfall.
+Population increases in spring have been observed in some studies in the tropics at the beginning of the rainy season (Roovers 1971, Bauer 1987).

 Figure 8.
 West Indies mahogany, Swietenia mahagoni, undergoing spring flush.
 Photograph by F.W.
 Howard, University of Florida.

 Mahogany shoot borers also attack seed capsules of mahoganies and cedros.
 According to observations of mahogany shoot borers on West Indies mahoganies in southern Florida, they seldom bore into the hard valves of the seed capsules, but enter between them once the capsules have dehisced.
 There they hollow out seeds, after which they bore into the capsule's core, where they sometimes pupate.
-In Florida, mahogany shoot borer attack on seed capsules of West Indies mahogany is mostly limited to the period during which the capsules dehisce, i.e., in spring prior to and simultaneous to the new shoot flush (Howard and Gilblin-Davis 1997).
+In Florida, mahogany shoot borer attack on seed capsules of West Indies mahogany is mostly limited to the period during which the capsules dehisce in spring, before and during the new shoot flush (Howard and Gilblin-Davis 1997).
 The pupal stage takes place inside the hollowed twig or in the seed capsule, or in the leaf litter or soil under host trees.
 Average duration of the pupae stage is 10 days (Ramirez Sanchez 1964).